 4. One Step at a Time

 Sometimes all it takes is one step in the right direction to help you broaden your portfolio.
-You don’t have to change everything at once; small, consistent changes over time can help you reach your goals without risking the stability you value.
+You don’t have to change everything at once.
+Small, consistent changes over time can help you reach your goals without risking the stability you value.

 Build Your Personalized Portfolio in Minutes — Start Investing >>

-Women and Investing: Wrapping It All Up
+Women, Investing, and the Gender Gap: Wrapping It All Up

 Women don’t have to succumb to the gender investment gap.
 They understand that making money overnight isn’t the goal.
 On the other hand, they need to stop underestimating themselves when it comes to investing.